ShadiestGoat/mongosteel/docs/src/HowToUse.md

 ```
 Great ^^

-Unfortunately, as of current patch (1.1.1), the actual query syntax from mongodb are not fully supported yet.
+Unfortunately, as of current update (1.1.X), the actual query syntax from mongodb are not fully supported yet.

 You can also add methods to your model through schema: